Filoppi/Prey-Luma/Native Plugin/README.md

 These dependencies can be configured through the git submodule by running `update-submodule.bat`.
 Alternatively, the dependencies can also use a local git repository, by setting the `DKUtilPath` environment variable to the path of the local git repository.

-In order to enable local git repository lookup, existing folders within `extern` should be **removed**.
+In order to enable local git repository lookup, existing folders within `external` should be **removed**.

 > To prevent duplicating submodules in multiple local projects, it's recommended to clone the DKUtil repositories locally.
 Then, set the environment path accordingly, this ensures all projects share the same package.